 The saddles (galvanised or stainless), threaded stainless rod and stainless nuts/washers are also available separately.

 All very neat I’m sure you’ll agree, but what happens if you can’t (or don’t want to) drill into the post ?
 Well, purely by fluke, but very fortuitously, it just so happens that Low Profile Brackets (sold here) fit perfectly round a 4x4 fence post as the picture on the right proves !
 Use two (or two pairs for a stronger install), one each side of the post.
-When I set up the install for the pic I used our stainless threaded bar and nuts/washers pack but now we now stock an M8 stainless bolt kit which are perfect for this job.
+When I set up the install for the picture I used our stainless threaded bar and nuts/washers pack but we now also stock an M8x60mm stainless bolt/nut kit which is perfect for this job.
 The mounts of the brackets bend slightly as the nuts are screwed up but that isn’t significant for the strength of the install.
 Also see below for the 3.5in U bolt.

 The big advantage of these 3.5” U bolts (sold here) is the fact our 3.5” sledges (sold here) fit them.
 Note that the 3.5” U Bolts are supplied without sledges, the latter being available as an extra if required.
 Using the sledges the 3.5in U Bolts can be used in may ways, including, and we’re asked for this quite often, attaching a pole to a box section / square section.
 Here are some pics showing the maximum dimension of box section that the 3.5” U bolt / sledges will fit, also see “pole on a post”.